aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listobject/_index.md

 ### getShowTableStyleFirstColumn() {#getShowTableStyleFirstColumn--}

 <b>@deprecated.</b> Please use the 'showTableStyleFirstColumn' property instead.
-Indicates whether the first column in the table should have the style applied.
+Indicates whether the first column in the table is the style applied to.

 ```javascript
 getShowTableStyleFirstColumn() : boolean;